altanner/intro_to_CLI/index.md

 - ❗ The command line is case-sensitive.
 The letter `H` is entirely different from `h`, for example!
 So if you are having issues, always check your capitalisation is correct.
 - ❗ You *can* select, cut etc with the mouse cursor, **but you cannot move the position of your typing cursor with the mouse**!
 You can only do that with the arrow keys.
 A couple of useful shortcuts are 💙 `ctrl-a` is "move my cursor to the start of the line", `ctrl-e` is "move cursor to end of line", and `option-arrowkey` will move your typing cursor word by word, rather than character by character.
+- 💙 You can use `tab` to auto-complete: try this wherever you can, it will save you lots of time and typos.
+- 💙 You can scroll back through your previous commands with the `up arrow` (and `down arrow`) - another big time-saver.
 - 💙 If it looks like the terminal is stuck, or you want to cancel a command, it is `ctrl-c`.
 - 💙 To exit a terminal session, type `exit`.